SAFE2 Price Tops $236.23 on Top Exchanges (SAFE2)

 SAFE2 Coin Profile

-It is usually not possible to buy alternative cryptocurrencies such as SAFE2 directly using US dollars.
-Investors seeking to acquire SAFE2 should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SAFE2 using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SAFE2 directly using US dollars.
+Investors seeking to trade SAFE2 should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SAFE2 using one of the aforementioned exchanges.

 Receive News & Updates for SAFE2 Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SAFE2 and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.